 Owners will be asked to paint over or remove graffiti marks painted on their property.
-Click for information on graffiti removal, or call the Graffiti Hotline, (612) 673-2090.
+For more information, call the Graffiti Hotline at (612) 673-2090.

-Grass in taller than 8 inches is in violation of Minneapolis ordinance.
-If grass is taller than 8", an inspector may issue an order to the property owner giving them at least 3 days to cut it.
+Grass in taller than eight inches is in violation of Minneapolis ordinance.
+If grass is taller than eight inches, an inspector may issue an order to the property owner giving them at least three days to cut it.
 If the violation is not corrected, inspectors may authorize a contractor to cut the grass and assess the costs and administrative fees to the owner.

-Inoperable or junk vehicles that have missing wheels or engines, broken windows, or out-of-date registrations may be considered nuisances and be subject to towing.
-A sticker, like the one below, is placed on the vehicle prior to towing, giving the reasons why the car may be towed and a date by which problems must be corrected.
+Inoperable or junk vehicles that have missing wheels or engines, broken windows, or out-of-date registrations may be considered nuisances and be subject to administrative citations.
+A sticker, like the one below, is placed on inoperable vehicles.

 Vehicles may not be parked in yards or on unpaved surfaces; vehicles must be parked within the garage or on a hard-surfaced driveway.